 Cancer.
 Pandemic shielding.
 And now post-op recovery.
 I have spent a great deal of time this last two years trapped behind glass.
+Sometimes, unable to use all my senses to the fullest, especially in relating to my kin (human or not).

 Windows, laptop, TV and phone screens shield me in my vulnerable state, at the same time frustrating me from my usual state of being out and in nature.
 But at least they offer a thread of attachment to the natural world.
 Sometimes, it is watching my pigeons on the balcony, through double-glazed patio doors.
 Sometimes, it is simply staring at a photo of a clear blue sky on my iPhone.
 Or, through my bedroom window, observing a vast cloudy dome full of circling swifts readying for adventures south.